 Financial instruments and related items, which potentially subject the Company to concentrations of credit risk, consist primarily of cash, cash equivalents and trade receivables.
 The Company places its cash and temporary cash investments with credit quality institutions.
 At times, such investments may be in excess of the FDIC insurance limit.

 Cash and Cash Equivalents

-For purposes of reporting cash flows, the Company considers all highly liquid debt instruments purchased with an original maturity date of three months or less to be cash equivalents.
+The Company considers all highly liquid debt instruments purchased with an original maturity date of three months or less to be cash equivalents.

 Restricted Cash on Deposit